Fear State: Epilogue

-Tie-In Plots
+Tie-in plots

 Batman: Urban Legends

 In Batman: Urban Legends #8, Batwoman is helping rehabilitate Beth Kane when Renee Montoya arrives and tells her that there is a viral video of Cassandra Cain murdering innocent people.
 Batwoman confronts Cassandra, and they meet up with Beth to deal with the Anti-Oracle.
 Azrael deals with the Magistrate, where he is confronted by Batman who tells him to not kill any people.
 In "Future State" (an alternate future timeline that takes 30 years after) Gotham City is a dystopia due to Scarecrow's Fear State being successful.
 Future Duke Thomas sends Future Black Lightning to the present where Future Black Lightning meets up with the Outsiders in a boxing ring to tell them how to stop the dystopian future.
-Future Black Lightning explains that a man name Jonah Winfield was a normal boy until he met Scarecrow and was exposed to a high dose of fear toxin and became disfigured.
+Future Black Lightning explains that a man named Jonah Winfield was a normal boy until he met Scarecrow and was exposed to a high dose of fear toxin and became disfigured.
 Jonah Winfield would become a being known as Fearful who secretes fear toxin and would cause the dark future.
 The Outsiders confront John Winfield but are exposed to the Fear Toxin.

-In #9, Beth deals with criminals and asks them where is the Seer, where the Magistrate attack.
+In issue #9, Beth deals with criminals and asks them where is the Seer, where the Magistrate attack.
 Batwoman arrives and save Beth from the Magistrate, where Beth finally manages to make peace with her other personalities.
 Duke Thomas is under the effect of Scarecrow's fear toxin and attacks Tim Drake, but Tim Drake breaks Scarecrow's control of Duke.
 Duke regroups with the Outsiders (Katana, Black Lightning, and Metamorpho) to break them out of the fear toxin.
 Duke and the Outsiders meet up with Tim Drake and Clownhunter (whom Tim Drake saved) to confront Scarecrow's apprentice, (Jonah Winfield), at the laboratory.
 Black Lightning and Duke Thomas injected Jonah with adrenaline which caused his body to burn out the fear toxin and this causes changes in the future where Future State Black Lightning's curse is lifted and the Future outsiders face off Clayface.